scania-digital-design-system/tegel-react-demo/README.md

 # Tegel demo pages

-Demo pages built using the tegel design system.
+Demo pages built in React and Angular using the Tegel Design System.